President's Award for Excellence in Teaching and Learning Technology

 Nominators should substantiate why the person is qualified for the award by references to specific work advancing student learning through technology, as well as to related scholarly and leadership activities.

-Peer evalutaions can be Local and external, solicited and unsolicited.
-Include the influence of this instructor’s work on the use of technology in teaching and learning on other departmental offerings and on the curriculum.
+Evaluations can be local and external, peer or administrative, solicited and unsolicited, and can refer to the candidate’s teaching or the candidate’s broader impact.
+If applicable, evaluations should include the influence of this instructor’s work on the use of technology in teaching and learning on other departmental offerings and on the curriculum.